 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Childhood Hematopoietic Cell Transplantation are:
+The lead reviewers for Pediatric Hematopoietic Stem Cell Transplantation and Cellular Therapy for Cancer are:

 Any comments or questions about the summary content should be submitted to Cancer.gov through the NCI website's Email Us.
 Do not contact the individual Board Members with questions or comments about the summaries.
 Board members will not respond to individual inquiries.

 Some of the reference citations in this summary are accompanied by a level-of-evidence designation.
 These designations are intended to help readers assess the strength of the evidence supporting the use of specific interventions or approaches.
 The PDQ Pediatric Treatment Editorial Board uses a formal evidence ranking system in developing its level-of-evidence designations.

 PDQ is a registered trademark.
 Although the content of PDQ documents can be used freely as text, it cannot be identified as an NCI PDQ cancer information summary unless it is presented in its entirety and is regularly updated.
 However, an author would be permitted to write a sentence such as "NCI's PDQ cancer information summary about breast cancer prevention states the risks succinctly: [include excerpt from the summary]."